kevinveenbirkenbach/cymais/docs/analysis/market/berlin/analysis.md

 ## 6. Competitive Landscape and Positioning
 - **High Innovation Pressure:**
   Berlin's vibrant IT and digital services sector is highly competitive.
 To stand out, solutions must be flexible, scalable, and seamlessly integrable.
-- **CyMaIS Advantages:**
+- **Infinito.Nexus Advantages:**
-  The modular architecture of CyMaIS allows it to meet the individual requirements of Berlin’s diverse businesses—from start-ups to large industrial projects—perfectly.
+  The modular architecture of Infinito.Nexus allows it to meet the individual requirements of Berlin’s diverse businesses—from start-ups to large industrial projects—perfectly.
 Additionally, its focus on cybersecurity and continuous updates offers a decisive added value.

 ## 7. Conclusion
 Berlin offers an attractive market potential for IT infrastructure solutions.
-With a vibrant innovation landscape, a considerable overall market volume estimated at €1–2 billion, and numerous companies needing to take the next step in digital transformation, CyMaIS is well positioned as a powerful, modular solution.
+With a vibrant innovation landscape, a considerable overall market volume estimated at €1–2 billion, and numerous companies needing to take the next step in digital transformation, Infinito.Nexus is well positioned as a powerful, modular solution.
 The combination of a dynamic start-up ecosystem and established businesses promises attractive long-term growth opportunities.